-The single-family home median price (the figure at which half of the homes sold for more and half sold for less) climbed 2.6 percent to $239,023.
-The average price edged up 1.5 percent to $304,155.
-Both figures are all-time highs.
+The single-family home median price (the figure at which half of the homes sold for more and half sold for less) rose a fractional 0.3 percent to $225,725.
+The average price increased 0.9 percent to $284,250.
+Both figures represent record highs for a November.

-June sales of all property types in Houston totaled 9,993, up 8.3 percent from the same month last year.
-Total dollar volume for properties sold in June rose 10.4 percent to $2.9 billion.
+November sales of all property types in Houston totaled 7,270, an increase of 4.9 percent versus the same month last year.
+Total dollar volume climbed 8.4 percent to $2.0 billion.

-The Houston real estate market saw across-the-board gains during the month of June, with single-family home sales, total property sales, total dollar volume, inventory and pricing all up compared to June 2016.
+Houston’s monthly housing market indicators yielded across-the-board gains in November, with single-family home sales, total property sales, median and average pricing and total dollar volume all up compared to November 2016.

-Month-end pending sales for single-family homes totaled 8,363, up 18.9 percent compared to last year.
-Total active listings, or the total number of available properties, jumped 16.4 percent from June 2016 to 43,326.
+Month-end pending sales for single-family homes totaled 6,218, up 17.6 percent versus last year.
+Total active listings, or the total number of available properties, increased 4.4 percent from November 2016 to 37,914.

-Single-family homes inventory grew from a 3.9-months supply to 4.4 months.
-For perspective, housing inventory across the U.S. currently stands at a 4.2-months supply, according to the latest report from the National Association of Realtors (NAR).
+Single-family homes inventory edged up from a 3.6-months supply to 3.7 months, but is down from a pre-Harvey (July-August) peak of 4.3-months that shrank as demand for undamaged and repaired homes began outpacing supply.
+For perspective, housing inventory across the U.S. currently stands at a 3.9-months supply, according to the latest report from the National Association of Realtors (NAR).

 |Total property sales